 This year, our founder Natalie was the sole private attorney invited to present at the TWC’s Conference for Employers series.
 Over the next several months, employers are invited to reserve their spot at any of the seminars taking place all across the state so they can hear about key legal obligations, evolving trends, and frequent business missteps the state’s oversight agency wants you to understand.
 In other words, these seminars cover the compliance issues the TWC is going to be paying attention to.

-Today’s post will cover the top 15 wage issues that employers need to understand to avoid running afoul of the TWC.
+Below, we’re covering the top 15 wage issues that employers need to understand to avoid running afoul of the TWC.
 Ready?

 Top 15 Wage Issues Employers Should Understand to Avoid Problems with the TWC

 Again, these are the types of things that the TWC will be watching employers for related to wages and payments.
+The following are some super generalized comments and you should realize there are caveats and sub-rules to every one of the items below.

 1. Are you correctly following minimum wage standards?